Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: Introduction

 \subsection{Numerical Experiments Design}

-The numerical experiments are aimed to asses the performance of the Divided-and-Conquer method presented.
+The numerical experiments are aimed to asses the performance of the Divide-and-Conquer algorithms presented here.
 Our ultimate goal is to reliably compute the expected solution's accuracy and the computational time furnished by the method.
 To that end the probabilistic approach is adopted, whose construction is based on the Law of Large Numbers and the Central Limit Theorem (which is written below for the sake of completeness).
-The theorem \ref{Th the Law of Large Numbers} below assures the convergence of the random variables while the theorem \ref{Them Confidence Interval} yields the number of necessary Bernoulli trials, in order to assure that our computed (averaged) values lie within a confidence interval. \begin{theorem}[Law of Large Numbers] Let $ \big(\Z^{(n)}:n\in \N\big) $ be a sequence of independent, identically distributed random variables with expectation $ \Exp\big(\Z^{(1)}\big) $, then
+The theorem \ref{Th the Law of Large Numbers} assures the convergence of the random variables while the theorem \ref{Them Confidence Interval} yields the number of necessary trials, in order to assure that our computed (averaged) values, lie within a confidence interval centered at the actual expected value. \begin{theorem}[Law of Large Numbers] Let $ \big(\Z^{(n)}:n\in \N\big) $ be a sequence of independent, identically distributed random variables with expectation $ \Exp\big(\Z^{(1)}\big) $, then